 Normal Vegetable Seed Germination Requirements

-All seeds should be planted in fine-textured soil.
-That is humus rich loamy soil that contains well-decomposed organic matter.
+- All seeds should be planted in fine-textured soil.
+That is humus-rich loamy soil that contains a well-decomposed organic matter.
 Fine-textured soil is well aerated which allows for good gas exchanged between the embryo of the germinating seed and the soil.
 (Seeds like people need oxygen; oxygen is partially converted to carbon dioxide during growth; the carbon dioxide needs to move away from the seed through aerated soil.)

 Exceptions to Normal Germination Requirements